Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Subordination for equicontinuous -Semigroups

+which can be made arbitrarily small, uniformly in $x$.
+The estimate shows strong continuity at $t=0$ and by standard arguments this holds for all $t \geq 0$. \end{enumerate} \end{remark}

-Every Bernstein function is naturally associated to a family $(\mu_t)_{t \geq 0}$ of subprobability measures which form a vaguely (and hence weakly) continuous convolution semigroup and vice versa.
+Every Bernstein function is naturally associated to a family $(\mu_t)$ of sub-proba\-bility measures which form a vaguely (and hence weakly) continuous convolution semigroup and vice versa.

-\begin{prop}[{\cite[Theorem 5.2]{schilling2012}}] Let $(\mu_t)_{t \geq 0}$ be a vaguely continuous convolution semigroup of sub-probability measures on $[0, \infty)$.
+\begin{proposition}[{\cite[Theorem 5.2]{schilling2012}}] Let $(\mu_t)$ be a convolution semigroup of sub-proba\-bility measures on $[0, \infty)$ which is vaguely continuous at $0$ with limit $\delta_0$.
 Then there exists a unique Bernstein function $f$ such that for all $t\geq 0$ the Laplace transform of $\mu_t$ is given by

-Conversely, given any Bernstein function $f$, there exists a unique vaguely continuous convolution semigroup $(\mu_t)$ of sub-probability measures on $[0, \infty)$ such that the above equation holds. \end{prop}
+Conversely, given any Bernstein function $f$, there exists a unique vaguely continuous convolution semigroup $(\mu_t)$ of sub-probability measures on $[0, \infty)$ such that the above equation holds. \end{proposition}

 By the above proposition we obtain that the sub-probability measures $\mu_t$ are probability measures if and only if $f(0\rlim) = 0$, since

 \begin{example} Let $\alpha\in (0,1)$ and $f\from (0,\infty)\to [0,\infty)$ be defined by $f(x):=x^\alpha$ for all $x>0$.
 Then for $t > 0$ the measure $\mu_t$ has a density $g_t$ w.r.t.\ the Lebesgue measure given by